filipac/pacurar.net-2021/readme.md

 Laravel is a web application framework with expressive, elegant syntax.
 It's one of the most popular PHP frameworks today.

-Laraish brings the Laravel Framework into WordPress, which allow us to have all the benefits of Laravel.
+LaraWelP brings the Laravel Framework into WordPress, which allow us to have all the benefits of Laravel.
 So you can create themes with less effort, more enjoyment!

 ## Requirement

-The 99% of Laraish is just the regular full stack PHP Framework [Laravel](https://laravel.com/).
+The 99% of LaraWelP is just the regular full stack PHP Framework [Laravel](https://laravel.com/).
 So if you have never heard of it, you're going to want to take a look at it before you can go any further.

-For those who are already familiar with Laravel, it should be a piece of cake for you to get started with Laraish.
+For those who are already familiar with Laravel, it should be a piece of cake for you to get started with LaraWelP.

-## What Laraish is and is not
+## What LaraWelP is and is not

-**Laraish is not a framework for general purpose WordPress theme development.**
+**LaraWelP is not a framework for general purpose WordPress theme development.**

 Yes, it is a framework but not for general WordPress theme development.
-Laraish is aimed at helping create "homemade theme" rather than general purpose theme.
+LaraWelP is aimed at helping create "homemade theme" rather than general purpose theme.
 So if you want to create themes with a bunch of theme options for sales or just for free distribution, you probably want to take a look at the following frameworks instead.

 * [Piklist](https://piklist.com/product/piklist/)
 * [Gantry](http://gantry.org/)